What is C-Section (Cesarean Section) Delivery?

 • Rest and Recovery: Prioritize rest and give your body time to heal.
 Avoid overexertion and listen to your body's cues for when you need to rest.

-• Gentle Movement: Gradually incorporate light walking into your routine to improve blood circulation and aid in healing.
+• Gentle Movement: Gradually incorporate light walking into your routine to improve blood circulation and aid healing.
 Consult your healthcare provider before engaging in more intense exercises.

 • Posture and Lifting: Pay attention to your posture and avoid straining your abdominal muscles when standing, sitting, or walking.
 Avoid heavy lifting for several weeks.